 The HHC is also aware of positive examples of schools accepting asylum-seeking children in the last years, including in 2021 and 2022, while there is no data for 2023.
 However, regarding the administration of official documents, some problems were reported in the last years, although they were solved with the help of the HHC’s legal officer who explained the legal background of such children to the headmaster of that particular school.
 The Menedék Association also reported administrative barriers due to the lack of certificates providing for the attendance of primary school (8 grades) in the country of origin.
 Moreover, if the asylum-seeking child has special needs, they rarely have access to special education because of language barriers.

 In 2021 already, due to the Embassy procedure, enrolment of unaccompanied and separated children was further delayed by 2-3 months since children are eligible for education only once they are registered as asylum seekers.
-Even though they are placed in Fót by virtue of a ‘temporary placement decision’, the statement of intent to lodge an asylum application in Hungary must be submitted in one of the designated embassies.
-In practice, this can be done by the legal guardian of the UaSC; besides the designated embassies, the submission can also be made in Subotica (Szabadka), closer to Hungary than Belgrade (see Embassy Procedure).
+Even though they were placed in Fót by virtue of a ‘temporary placement decision’, the statement of intent to lodge an asylum application in Hungary must had been submitted in one of the designated embassies.
+In practice, this could be done by the legal guardian of the UaSC; besides the designated embassies, the submission could also be made in Subotica (Szabadka), closer to Hungary than Belgrade (see Embassy Procedure).
+This problem no longer persists, since UaSC can now exempted from the Embassy procedure.

 In Balassagyarmat, there has been no arrangement made with local schools.
 There is a school operating on the premises of the community shelter, where resident children can be enrolled.
-In 2021, two asylum seeking children were successfully enrolled, while there is no data which indicates that such enrolments happened in 2022 and 2023.
+In 2021, two asylum seeking children were successfully enrolled, while there is no data which indicates that such enrolments happened in 2022, 2023 or 2024.
+The HHC is aware of one asylum seeking family (since February 2025), whose children do not attend any school.

 There are no accelerated education programs for out-of-school youth.
 There is no scholarship program that specifically supports foreigners living in Hungary or those granted international protection, only in the case of persons with temporary protection, there is the “Students at risk” program as a sub-program of the Stipendium Hungaricum scholarship program.
 There are no early childhood education and care opportunities.[4]